 Contact

-National Building Authority serves as a public reference directory for the construction services sector across the United States.
-This page covers the scope of inquiries the directory supports, what information to include when submitting a message, realistic response timelines, and supplementary contact options for specific professional or regulatory needs.
-Requests related to contractor listings, permitting questions, and directory classification fall within the scope this reference handles.
+National Building Authority serves as a public reference provider network for the construction services sector across the United States.
+This page covers the scope of inquiries the provider network supports, what information to include when submitting a message, realistic response timelines, and supplementary contact options for specific professional or regulatory needs.
+Requests related to contractor providers, permitting questions, and provider network classification fall within the scope this reference handles.

 Service area covered

-National Building Authority maintains directory coverage across all 50 states, with listings and reference content organized by construction service category, license classification, and geographic jurisdiction.
-The directory addresses the following professional and regulatory domains:
+National Building Authority maintains provider network coverage across all 50 states, with providers and reference content organized by construction service category, license classification, and geographic jurisdiction.
+The provider network addresses the following professional and regulatory domains:

 Construction service categories covered:

 Geographic scope: Inquiries are accepted for any of the 50 states.
-State-specific licensing authority names, such as the California Contractors State License Board (CSLB) or the Texas Department of Licensing and Regulation (TDLR), may be referenced in directory listings and content.
-The directory does not administer licensing and does not represent any state regulatory body.
+State-specific licensing authority names, such as the California Contractors State License Board (CSLB) or the Texas Department of Licensing and Regulation (TDLR), may be referenced in provider network providers and content.
+The provider network does not administer licensing and does not represent any state regulatory body.

-Out-of-scope topics: Federal workplace safety enforcement under OSHA 29 CFR 1926 (Construction), active code violations, legal disputes between contractors and clients, and insurance claims are outside the scope of directory inquiries.
+Out-of-scope topics: Federal workplace safety enforcement under OSHA 29 CFR 1926 (Construction), active code violations, legal disputes between contractors and clients, and insurance claims are outside the scope of provider network inquiries.
 Those matters belong with the relevant state contractor licensing board, local authority having jurisdiction (AHJ), or legal counsel.

 What to include in your message